KasparEtter/ef1p/internet/index.md

 [order](https://en.wikipedia.org/wiki/Sign-value_notation),
 [position](https://en.wikipedia.org/wiki/Positional_notation), and/or
 [repetition](https://en.wikipedia.org/wiki/Unary_numeral_system) of symbols.
-Since only the positional notation is relevant nowadays (as long as we ignore [tally marks](https://en.wikipedia.org/wiki/Tally_marks)), we'll focus on that.
+With the exception of [tally marks](https://en.wikipedia.org/wiki/Tally_marks), only the positional notation is relevant nowadays.

 In positional notation, you have an ordered list of symbols, representing the values from zero to the length of the list minus one.